-Autism and Challenging Behaviour Part Seven – How to prevent a child on the autism spectrum from taking their clothes off.
+Autism and Challenging Behaviour Part Seven – How to stop an autistic child from taking their clothes off in public.
 Some great tips!

 Autism and Challenging Behavior